 Efficiency measures the ratio of output power to input power.
 It computes and displays efficiency at each phase, and the total efficiency (average) of the system.
 Efficiency measurements use the 2V2I configuration (2-wattmeter method), on 8-channel oscilloscopes.

-The IMDA mechanical analysis group (Option IMDA-MECH) supports Hall sensor and quadrature encoder interface (QEI) signals to calculate speed, acceleration, and direction information.
-In addition to these measurements, the QEI method also supports angle measurements and displays them in degrees or radians.
+The IMDA mechanical analysis group (Option IMDA-MECH) supports Hall, resolver and quadrature encoder interface (QEI) sensors to track motor angle, speed, acceleration and direction.
 Measurements are configured using a few straightforward settings.

 Measurements may be made with passive or differential analog probes.
-They may also be made with 8-channel TLP58 logic probes to conserve analog channels for other signals.
+Hall or QEI sensors may also be measured with 8-channel TLP58 logic probes to save analog channels for use on other signals.

 Speed measurements can be plotted to show the motor start-up sequence or deceleration over long records.
-Speed histogram plots provide insights into the jitter profile of the measured speed.
+Histogram plots provide insights into the jitter profile of the measured speed.

 IMDA-MECH supports two methods for real-time torque measurements – torque sensors or load cells, and armature current.
 When using the armature current method, torque is calculated by applying a constant to the RMS motor current.
 The mechanical power of the system may be calculated and displayed using torque and speed values.

 Electrical power can be determined on the input of the drive, using voltage and current measurements.
-Using torque and speed measurements on the output of the drive, the application can measure the ratio of mechanical output power to electrical input power, thus giving an overall system efficiency versus time.
+Using torque and speed measurements on the output of the drive, the application can measure the ratio of mechanical output power to electrical input power, thus measuring overall system efficiency.

 3-Phase VFD Troubleshooting and Characterization Reference System